EpicOrange/riichi_advanced/documentation/mahjongscript.md

 end
 ```

-Essentially this means that only the first mod that hits this top-level conditional will evaluate the commands inside of it, since `"pao"` will be set thereafter.
+Essentially this means that only the first mod that hits this toplevel conditional will evaluate the commands inside of it, since `"pao"` will be set thereafter.
 This is reminscent of C preprocessor defines, where certain headers only get evaluated once.

+## `require_after`: Defer mod loading

+This toplevel command is identical to `require`, except it will load the desired library mod _after_ user-selected ones.
+So the mod load order is like this:

+- `require` mods, in the order they are defined
+- `define_mod` mods (with order specified by the `order` field, then by the order it's defined in the file)
+- `require_after` mods, in the order they are defined

 # Command Reference